ukneutron/ukneutron.github.io/_posts/2022-01-28-NewsLetter.md

 conference or published/read a book or chapter or paper that is of interest to the neutron scattering community?
-Then get in touch with a short description of the item at committee@ukneutron.org and we will include the item in the newsletter for the following month as well as publicize on [our webpage](http://ukneutron.org) and through our T witter account @ukneutron.
+Then get in touch with a short description of the item at committee@ukneutron.org and we will include the item in the newsletter for the following month as well as publicize on [our webpage](http://ukneutron.org) and through our Twitter account @ukneutron.